-- CV/RSN can support in the clean-up and restoration of communities, including waterway restoration, weed eradication, large-scale tree planting, countering soil erosion, rubbish collection, fence maintenance and other community projects. - May provide resources to support relief centres, where possible. - Provide advice, information and assistance to individuals, communities and funded agencies and councils about relevant DJR services. - Coordinates outreach justice services, such as births, deaths and marriages and community work group resources as required for recovery. - Assumes responsibility for business continuity and disaster recovery for DJR services.
+- Supports EMV and the Emergency Management Commissioner for the coordination of emergency relief and recovery services at State level - Community Corrections Services can support in the clean-up and restoration of communities, including waterway restoration, weed eradication, large-scale tree planting, countering soil erosion, rubbish collection, fence maintenance and other community projects. - Provide resources to support relief centres, where possible. - Provide advice, information and assistance to individuals, communities and funded agencies and councils about relevant DJCS services. - Coordinates outreach justice services, such as births, deaths and marriages and community work group resources as required for recovery. - Assumes responsibility for business continuity and disaster recovery for DJCS services.

-DJR is the lead agency for undertaking the assessment, restoration, clearing and rehabilitation of public buildings and assets where DJR is the manager of that building or asset.
+DJCS is the lead agency for undertaking the assessment, restoration, clearing and rehabilitation of public buildings and assets where DJCS is the manager of that building or asset.